enzoballardin/enzoballardin/README.md

 <p align="left">
   I'm Enzo, a full-stack web developer from Brazil.

-  I now have 4 years of experience on Javascript and its most popular frameworks (React, Next, Angular, Express, jQuery...), HTML and CSS, and some frontend frameworks like Bootstrap, Mantine, CoreUI..
+  I currently have 4 years of experience on Javascript and its most popular frameworks (React, Next, Angular, Express, jQuery...), HTML and CSS, and some frontend frameworks like Bootstrap, Mantine, CoreUI..

   I also have worked with Python (Django, specifically) for a year.
 I have some experience developing and deploying hybrid and native mobile applications using ReactNative and Ionic as well.